 THE WEEKLY SPREAD

 I want my weekly spread to be as efficient and useful as possible.
 Again, no fluff.
 Instead of filling space with drawings, trackers, and random note sections that I will likely ignore, I simply divide the two page spread into six full-length columns.
 I draw out a header box for each day to give the overall spread a more structured look.
-I note all-day events in the header box, including holidays, birthdays I want to remember, days when my husband is off work.
+I note all-day events in the header box, including holidays, birthdays I want to remember, etc.

 Every day, I write out my to-do list and stuff to remember at the top of each column.
 I create these spreads on a weekly basis, so I don’t fill my days with tasks more than a few days in advance.
 This helps me live in the moment and take things one day at a time.
 Anything that I absolutely cannot forget that isn’t within the upcoming few days goes in the to-do section of my monthly spread.